yofabronecoforo/C6EGHV/README.md

 - Again, logging output will be __EXTREMELY__ verbose when this option is enabled; unless this verbosity is required, it is recommended that this option remain disabled.

 # Known Shortcomings, Limitations, and Bugs
-There is a known issue where receiving the "2 free civics" reward prior to unlocking the Code of Laws civic results in only receiving 1 free civic, which will be Code of Laws.
+Receiving the "2 free civics" reward prior to unlocking the Code of Laws civic results in only receiving 1 free civic, which will be Code of Laws.
 As this is only really a problem during the extremely-early game (turns 1-20) prior to manual unlocking of Code of Laws, and the potential fix is cumbersome and ultimately unrewarding to implement, it is likely to remain unchanged.

 The Villager Secrets reward can only be awarded to a Player a certain number of times before becoming useless.
 When this reward is received, and this limit has been reached for the Player, then unless this reward is the only enabled reward, a new reward will be randomly seleted instead.
 If this reward IS the only enabled reward, then instead nothing will happen.